 Research Case Study · Kennesaw State University · Summer 2020

-A four-week virtual ethnographic study of Animal Crossing: New Horizons conducted during the early COVID-19 pandemic, examining how players used the game as a substitute for displaced real-world social rituals — birthday parties, funerals, casual hangouts.
+A four-week virtual ethnographic study of Animal Crossing: New Horizons conducted during the early COVID-19 pandemic, examining how players used the game as a substitute for displaced real-world social rituals such birthday parties, funerals, casual hangouts.
 Conducted with a team of four researchers; I led the interview work and synthesis of qualitative data across six participants drawn from differentiated community segments.

 Role